 2. Meet the qualifying factors

-To get started with a life settlement company, you’ll first need to check that you meet the minimum qualifying factors, such as:
+To start the process of selling your policy to a life settlement company, you’ll first need to check that you meet the minimum qualifying factors, such as:

 Because each case is unique, these factors should only be viewed as general guidelines, and bear in mind that any one factor can outweigh another.
 For example, being much older than 65 could outweigh the need to have had a decline in health.
 You can find out if you meet the minimum requirements by submitting your policy for a free evaluation now.